build3r/build3r.github.io/_posts/2021-01-20-switching_on_computer_remotely.md

 date:   2021-01-23 19:45:46 +0530

 ---

-## Switching On a local/remote PC via terminal
+Steps to setup wake up on lan on a remote PC

 ### Setup
 I have a local PC having GPU which I use to run Machine Learning model and and some heavy, It only has a LAN port and is kept near to the router which is not next to my working desk.
 I mostly ssh into this system to use it and **shut it down** when i'm not using it.
 ### Problem